-Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Sunnyvale, state of California, on the 17th day of September, 2002.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3 and has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Sunnyvale, state of California, on the 16th day of December, 2002.

-ADVANCED MICRO DEVICES, INC. By: ROBERT J. RIVET Robert J. Rivet Senior Vice President and Chief Financial Officer Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed below by the following persons in the capacities and on the 17th day of September, 2002.
-Title Signature Director, President and Chief Executive Officer (Principal Executive Officer) Hector de J. Ruiz Chairman W. J. Sanders III ROBERT J. RIVET Senior Vice President and Chief Financial Officer(Principal Financial and Accounting Officer) Robert J. Rivet Director Friedrich Baur Director Charles M. Blalack Director R. Gene Brown Director Robert B. Palmer Director Joe L. Roby Director Leonard Silverman

-Robert J. Rivet
+ADVANCED MICRO DEVICES, INC. /s/ ROBERT J. RIVET Robert J. Rivet Senior Vice President and Chief Financial Officer Pursuant to the requirements of the Securities Act of 1933, this Registration Statement has been signed below by the following persons in the capacities and on the 16th day of December, 2002.
+Signature Title Director, President and Chief Executive Officer (Principal Executive Officer) Hector de J. Ruiz Chairman W. J. Sanders III /s/ ROBERT J. RIVET Senior Vice President and Chief Financial Officer (Principal Financial and Accounting Officer) Robert J. Rivet Director Friedrich Baur Director Charles M. Blalack Director R. Gene Brown Director Robert B. Palmer Director Joe L. Roby Director Leonard Silverman By: ROBERT J. RIVET Robert J. Rivet attorney-in-fact

-Robert J. Rivet attorney-in-fact